Today's Articles

 On July 18, 1605, the Governor Casasola of Cartagena, unable to defeat the Maroons, offered a peace treaty to Biohó, recognizing the autonomy of the Matuna Bioho Palenque and accepting his entrance into the city armed and dressed in the Spanish fashion.
 Meanwhile, the Palenque promised to stop receiving more runaway slaves, cease their aid in escape attempts, and stop addressing Biohó as "king."
 Peace was established in 1612 under the governorship of Diego Fernández de Velasco.

 The Spaniards violated the treaty in 1619 when they captured Biohó as he walked into the city.
-He was betrayed and hanged by the governor of Cartagena on March 16, 1621.
+On March 16, 1621, the governor of Cartagena betrayed and hanged him.
 Governor García Girón, who ordered the execution, argued bitterly that "it was dangerous the extent to which Biohó was respected in the population" and that "his lies and enchantment would drive the nations of Guinea away from the city."
 The betrayal contributed to the history of distrust of Colombia’s government.

 New Poem Each Day